Creating and Editing Dashboards

 • Aggregation.
 Specify the method of aggregation (average, maximum, minimum) to display on the collected values for this metric.

 • Analysis Time Range.
 Optionally, update the time frame displayed in this widget.
-(This option applies only to forecast widgets).
+(This option applies only to widgets using the Forecast visualization.).

 • Count Type.
 You can choose from Top N to display the highest values for the selected metric, or Bottom N to display the lowest values for the selected metric.
-(This option applies only to leaderboard and table widgets.)
+(This option applies only to widgets using the Leaderboard or Table visualizations.)

 • Display Name.
 Type a name for this metric as you want it to display in the widget.